Oct 24, 2024

 Without great product management and design or without care for employee psychological safety and well-being, addressing DORA metrics will inevitably fall short of improving the development process.
 While DORA is an excellent framework for improving development efficiency, don’t forget the context it’s attached to!

-Let’s take a quick look at each metric:
+Let’s take a quick look at each metric

 • Deployment Frequency refers to how often a team successfully releases to production.
 Across organizations and markets, the standard of deployment frequency will fluctuate widely, but generally, a higher frequency of successful updates leads to greater competitive potential and is an indicator of an elite DevOps team.